Multi-Executive Infrastructure

 How to run a thought leadership program for 5 to 20 executives?

-Running a program at this scale requires: a master narrative framework governing all executive voices, a topic map that assigns ownership without overlap, an intake process that captures each executive's thinking in 45 minutes per month, AI-native workflows that convert that input into publication-ready content, and human editors who hold the quality standard and voice fidelity.
+Running a program at this scale requires: a master narrative framework governing all executive voices, a topic map that assigns ownership without overlap, an intake process that captures each executive's thinking with a modest time commitment, AI-native workflows that convert that input into publication-ready content, and human editors who hold the quality standard and voice fidelity.
 The program infrastructure replaces what would otherwise require a large in-house team.

 How to keep executive voices consistent across a leadership team?